ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Acknowledgments

 Thanks to Jim Schaad for his contributions and reviews of this document.
-Special thanks to Ben Kaduk for his thorough review of this document.
+Special thanks to Ben Kaduk for his thorough reviews of this document.

 Ludwig Seitz worked on this document as part of the CelticNext